 Addiction Treatment and Recovery

-Many former addicts who have been through addiction treatment and recovery feel that the recovery process is never truly complete and that recovery is a state that lasts forever.
+Many former addicts who have been through addiction treatment and recovery feel that the recovery process is never actually complete and that recovery is a state that lasts forever.
 Incredibly, a survey suggests that at least 10 percent of adults have, at some time in their lives, been in recovery from an addiction to drugs or alcohol.

 This means that over 23 million people in the United States have experienced problems with drinking too much alcohol or using drugs excessively but that those individuals were able to enter into treatment programs and lead healthy lives.